Joseph-François Mangin: Early life

-Joseph François Mangin was born in 1758 in the Vosges region of France, the son of Jean-Baptiste François Mangin (1724-1772), the king's surgeon, and Marie Anne Milot (1731-1804), both from Dompaire.
+Joseph-François Mangin was born in 1758 in the Vosges region of France, the son of Jean-Baptiste François Mangin (1724-1772), the king's surgeon, and Marie Anne Milot (1731-1804), both from Dompaire.
 He left Dompaire around 1773 to study at a high school in Nancy, where he graduated in 1777.
-He then studied law at the University of Nancy, where he graduated in 1781.
-After spending a few years near Nancy as a lawyer, he decided to move to St Domingue (today Haiti) to make a fortune.
-He left France from Nantes on Oct, 25th 1784 and arrived in St Domingue on Dec, 7th 1784.
-Joseph François Mangin and his brother Charles had to flee Saint Domingue in 1793 as a consequence of the slave revolt which started in 1792.
-They arrived in New York City in December 1793.
-He became a surveyor for NYC.
-He and John McComb, Jr. together won the design competition to build the new New York City Hall (1803), and Mangin later designed the first St Patrick's Cathedral (1809-15).
-He became a naturalized American citizen in 1796.
+He then studied law at the University of Nancy, graduating in 1781.

+After working for a few years as a lawyer near Nancy, Mangin decided to move to Saint-Domingue (today known as Haiti), hoping to make a fortune.
+He left France from Nantes on October 25, 1784, and arrived in Saint-Domingue on December 7, 1784.
+Mangin and his brother Charles had to flee Saint-Domingue in 1793 as a consequence of the slave revolt which started in 1792.

+They arrived in New York City in December 1793, where Mangin became a surveyor for the city, and where he naturalized in 1796.

 Career

-In New York, Mangin became a protégé of Alexander Hamilton, and, as a result of Hamilton's influence, Mangin was hired by the federal government to design fortifications for New York harbor.
-He also designed the city's first theatre in 1795, and the first prison for New York state, in the village of Greenwich on the Hudson River, which would, when subsumed by the growth of the city, become Greenwich Village.
+In New York, Mangin became a protégé of Alexander Hamilton, and as a result of Hamilton's influence, was hired by the federal government to design fortifications for New York Harbor.
+He also designed the city's first theatre in 1795, and New York state's first prison, in the village of Greenwich on the Hudson River, which would, when subsumed by the growth of the city, become Greenwich Village.